 The off-peak hours for 'Economy 7' 2 rate meters vary across the country, as well as with the type of meter you have and the time of year, for example British Summer Time (BST).

 Some Economy 7 meters list the off-peak hours on or next to the meter itself.

-If your meter doesn't display the off-peak hours, check your region from the list below.
-Note: We use specific meter data to work out off peak times depending on your meter.
-The following table is for guidance only:
+If your meter doesn't display the off-peak hours, check your region from the following table.
+We use specific meter data to work out off-peak times for your meter, and the table is for guidance only.

 |10||Eastern area||7 hours between 11pm and 7am|

 |11||East Midlands area||7 hours between 11pm and 7am|